YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Intrinsic Functions
 ----------------------------

 M Intrinsic Functions start with a single dollar sign ($) and have one or more arguments enclosed in parentheses () and separated by commas (,).
 These functions provide an expression result by performing actions that would be impossible or difficult to perform using M commands.
 It is now possible to invoke a C function in a package via the external call mechanism.
-For information on the functions, see Chapter 7: “Functions”.
+For information on the functions, see `Chapter 7: “Functions” <https://docs.yottadb.com/ProgrammersGuide/functions.html>`_.

 ----------------------------
 Intrinsic Special Variables
 ----------------------------

 M Intrinsic Special Variables start with a single dollar sign ($).
-YottaDB/GT.M provides such variables for program examination.
+YottaDB provides such variables for program examination.
 In some cases, the Intrinsic Special Variables may be SET to modify the corresponding part of the environment.
-For information, see Chapter 8: “Intrinsic Special Variables”.
+For information, see `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 -------------------------
 Routines